 Hello beautiful friends!
-I am so excited to be here on a Wednesday!
+I am so excited to be here on a Wednesday sharing two drawers repurposed for spring!
 My lovely friend, Krista from The Happy Housie is hosting her Seasonal Simplicity tour again which means it is time to start thinking about Spring!
 Who’s ready for some warmer weather??

 Be sure to look for my friends’ projects at the bottom!